kkaiiwen/ASL-Recognizer/README.md

 # ASL-Recognizer

-Deep Learning Sign Language Recognizer with TensorFlow Object Detection in Python.
+A Deep Learning-Driven Sign Language Recognizer with TensorFlow Object Detection in Python.